-Lemoine House (Maison a Bordeaux), Floriac, Bordeaux, France, 1994.
+Lemoine House (Maison a Bordeaux), Floriac, Bordeaux, France, 1994

-Before beginning design work the program given as part of the housing project is to be analyzed, in consultation with your critic, through a series of modeling studies.
-The primary program for this studio includes housing, a community center for the aging, and a commercial space with public space.
-This city-owned property is to be developed under the Department of Housing Preservation and Development's (HPD) Low Income Rental Program.
-For the purpose of the studio it is also allowable to work with the guidelines of the 80-20 program: "At least 20% of the units in the project must be affordable to tenants earning no more than 50% of the Area Median Income (AMI), or 40% of the units must be affordable to tenants earning no more than 60% of the Area Median Income, or, in New York City only, 25% of the units to be affordable to tenants earning no more than 60% of the Area Median Income."
+The program given as part of the housing project is to be analyzed before beginning design work through a series of modeling studies in consultation with your critic.
+The primary program for this studio is housing, community center for the aging, and commercial space with public space.
+This city-owned property is to be developed under the Department of Housing Preservation and Development (HPD) s Low Income Rental Program.
+For the purpose of the studio it is also allowable to work with the guidelines of the 80/20 program.
+At least 20% of the units in the project must be affordable to tenants earning no more than 50% of the Area Median Income (AMI), or 40% of the units must

+M / Th 1:30-6:30 Studio Faculty: Charles Eldred, Eric Bunge, Mario Gooden, Robert Marino, Ada Tolla, Giuseppe Lignano, Jinhee Park, Hilary Sample, Galia Solomonoff be affordable to tenants earning no more than 60% of the Area Median Income, or, in New York City only, 25% of the units to be affordable to tenants earning no more than 60% of the Area Median Income.